protocol/research-website/content/posts/202104-snarkpack/index.md

 $$

 Let's define some of these terms:
 * $G^\alpha$ and $H^\beta$ and $H^\delta$ come from the trusted setup.
-Note we only use the $\alpha$ from the same trusted setup the prover have been using.
+Note we only use the $\alpha$ from the same trusted setup the prover has been using.
 In our case, these come from the Filecoin power of taus ceremony transcript.
 * $a_i$ are all the public inputs provided by the verifier.

 ### Groth16 Aggregated Verification

 We can actually combine multiple verifications, from differents proofs represented as vectors $(\mathbf{A},\mathbf{B}, \mathbf{C})$  and different public inputs $\mathbf{a}$ into one.
 The way to do this is to make a **random linear combination** of each of the parts of the equation.
-The reason we must perform a random linear combination is to avoid the aggregator to find some combinations of proof that makes the verification pass while some of them are invalid.
-By randomizing the combination, probability to pass verification with invalid proofs becomes negligible.
+The reason we must perform a random linear combination is to avoid the aggregator finding some combinations of proofs that makes the verification pass despite some of them being invalid.
+By randomizing the combination, the probability of passing verification with invalid proofs becomes negligible.
 It is a common trick in cryptography.

 Let's define $\mathbf{r} = (1,r,r^2,r^3,\dots,r^{n-1})$ a structured vector from a random $r$ element.
 The **randomized verification equation** is:
 $$